-As promised in the last lesson, we are going to quickly talk about NULL
+As promised in the last lesson, we are going to quickly talk about NULL values in an SQL database.

-It's always good to reduce the possibility of NULL
+It's always good to reduce the possibility of NULL values in databases because they require special

 attention when constructing queries, constraints (certain functions behave differently with null values)